Universal-Team/db/docs/_ds/stellads.md

 systems:
 - DS
 title: StellaDS
-update_notes: '<p>Version 3.2a fixes glitches for F8, F6 and F4 carts.<br>
+update_notes: '<p>Version 3.2c fixes glitches for F8, F6 and F4 carts.<br>

-  High Scores can now be set to sort Low-to-High (for games like Miniature Golf) as well as an option to clear all scores for a game.</p>'
+  High Scores can now be set to sort Low-to-High (for games like Miniature Golf) as well as an option to clear all scores for a game.<br>

+  High Score can be set to [TIME] to allow time-based games (Dragster, Skiing, Barnstorming, etc).<br>

+  High Score can be set to [ALPHA] to allow free-form entry and sorting alphabetically (Z &gt; A &gt; numbers).</p>'
-updated: '2021-06-25T15:26:58Z'
+updated: '2021-06-26T01:34:55Z'
-version: 3.2a
+version: 3.2c
-version_title: Version 3.2a
+version_title: Version 3.2c
 ---